Nighttime spectaculars return to Disneyland, deliver nostalgia and surprises - NewsBreak

 “We are thrilled to welcome back our beloved nighttime spectaculars and introduce all-new offerings that underscore our incredible momentum and set the stage for much more to come in the future,” said Disneyland Resort President Ken Potrock in a statement.

 Disneyland has also introduced new characters in Star Wars: Galaxy’s Edge.
-Boba Fett and Fennec Shand started making appearances on May 28.
+Boba Fett and Fennec Shand started making appearances on May 28.‘Regret how this was handled’: Disney apologizes after employee interrupts marriage proposal

 Din Djarin, better known as the The Mandalorian, and Grogu, better known as Baby Yoda who found protection with Mando, also will appear in Star Wars: Galaxy’s Edge at “a later date.”